-- plimsolls or trainers, - shorts , leggings or jogging bottoms (depending on the weather) in plain navy or black - a plain white, navy or black t-shirt or polo shirt. - A school sweatshirt
+- plimsolls or trainers, - shorts, leggings or jogging bottoms (depending on the weather) in plain navy or black - a PE T-shirt with the logo is preferred.
+For children already enrolled in school, a plain white, navy or black t-shirt or polo shirt may be worn. - A school sweatshirt